simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 `admin`

 * Set custom security header to properly display phpinfo-page
-* Hide file-upload button for metadata-converter is uploads are disabled at PHP-level
+* Hide file-upload button for metadata-converter if uploads are disabled at PHP-level

 `exampleauth`